-(A) A handler shall report any misadministration resulting from intervention of a patient or human research subject in which the administration of radiation from therapy equipment results, or will result in, unintended permanent functional damage to an organ or a physiological system as determined by a physician.
+(B) A handler shall report any medical event resulting from intervention of a human patient or human research subject in which the administration of radiation from therapy equipment results, or will result, in unintended permanent functional damage to an organ or a physiological system as determined by a physician.

-(B) Other than misadministrations that result from intervention by a patient or human research subject, a handler shall report any event in which the administration of radiation from therapy equipment involves:
+(C) A handler shall report, as a medical event, any treatment deviation, except for a treatment deviation that results from intervention by a human patient or human research subject in which the administration of radiation from therapy equipment involves:

-(5) The calculated total administered dose differs from the total prescribed dose as prescribed in the treatment plan by more than twenty per cent of the total prescribed dose; or
+(a) The administered dose over the entire treatment course differs from the prescribed dose as stated in the written directive by more than ten per cent for treatment courses consisting of three or fewer fractions; or

-(6) The calculated total administered dose differs from the total prescribed dose in the treatment plan by more than ten per cent of the total prescribed dose for treatments consisting of three or fewer fractions.
+(b) The administered dose over the entire treatment course differs from the prescribed dose by more than twenty per cent for treatment courses consisting of more than three fractions; or

-(D) The handler shall notify the department by telephone no later than the next calendar day after the handler ascertains that a misadministration occurred.
+(E) The handler shall notify the department by telephone no later than the next calendar day after the handler ascertains that a medical event occurred.

-(E) The handler shall submit a written report to the department within fifteen days after the initial report of the misadministration.
+(F) The handler shall submit a written report to the department within fifteen days after the initial report of the medical event.
 The written report must include:

 (1) The handler or registrant name;